What is Wallet-as-a-Service?

 User interface (UI)

-WaaS providers often offer customizable UI templates and components that businesses can tailor to match user expectations.
+Wallet as a Service (waas) providers also often offer customizable UI templates and components, allowing businesses to tailor their web3 apps to match user expectations.

 Different wallet types offered by WaaS providers